BenediktEngel/htmlWebsite2pdf/README.md

 CSS-Properties which are known to be not supported right now are:
 `overflow`, `z-index`, `text-transform`, `transform`, etc.

-If you find any other properties which are not supported, please report them in the [issues](#).
+If you find any other properties which are not supported, please report them in the [issues](https://github.com/BenediktEngel/htmlWebsite2pdf/issues).
 Then we will add them to the list of known issues.
 We work on improving the support of CSS-Properties.

+#### Inline-Elements
+Right now there are some issues with inline-elements.
+If the elements have background-colors or borders, the generation may result in a different layout.
+Also if anchors are used inline and the anchor spans over multiple lines, the click-area will be a rectangle over the whole width of the page and the height of the lines.

 #### You found an issue?
-If you find any issues with the generation of the PDF, please report them in the [issues](#).
+If you find any issues with the generation of the PDF, please report them in the [issues](https://github.com/BenediktEngel/htmlWebsite2pdf/issues).